palladium-tms/palladium-docker/README.md

-use "docker-compose up" in directory of progect for start services
+use "docker-compose up" in directory of project for start services